Water for Elephants: Plot

 A few days later, after discovering that August has tried to see Marlena, Jacob visits her in her hotel room.
-Soon after he comforts her, they end up making love, and soon declare their love for each other.
-Marlena soon returns to the circus to perform (and have secret meetings with Jacob), but refuses to allow August near her, which makes Uncle Al furious.
-Soon after returning to the circus, Marlena discovers that she is pregnant.
+After he comforts her, they end up making love, and soon declare their love for each other.
+Marlena then returns to the circus to perform (and have secret meetings with Jacob), but refuses to allow August near her, which makes Uncle Al furious.
+Not long after her return to the circus, Marlena discovers that she is pregnant.

 One night Jacob climbs up and jumps each train car, while the train is moving, to August's room, carrying a knife between his teeth intending to kill August.
 However, Jacob backs out, leaving the knife on August's pillow to send a message.
 When Jacob returns to his train car, he finds that no one is there, except for Queenie.
 He then realizes that Walter and Camel were red-lighted and that he was also supposed to have been too.

 As the story climaxes, several circus workers who were red-lighted come back and release the animals, causing a stampede during the performance.

 In the ensuing panic, Rosie (the elephant that August abused) takes a stake and drives it into August's head.
 August's body is then trampled in the stampede.
-During the ensuing melee Jacob was the only who witnessed what truly happened to August.
+During the ensuing melee Jacob was the only person who witnessed what truly happened to August.
 As a result of this incident, the Benzini Brothers circus is shut down.
-Soon after, Uncle Al's corpse is found with a makeshift garrote around his neck.
+Soon after, Uncle Al's corpse is found with a makeshift garrote around his neck, though it is unclear whether he was murdered or committed suicide.
 Marlena and Jacob leave, taking with them a number of the circus animals including Rosie, Queenie, and Marlena's horses.
 Jacob and Marlena begin their life together by joining the Ringling Bros.
 Circus.
-Later, Jacob becomes the chief veterinarian at the Brookfield Zoo in Chicago where they settled.
+Later, Jacob becomes the chief veterinarian at the Brookfield Zoo in Chicago, where they settled.

 The story then comes back to Jacob in the nursing home.
 Jacob is waiting for one of his children to take him to the circus.
-It is revealed that Jacob and Marlena married and had five children, spending the first seven years with Ringling before Jacob got a job as a vet for the Chicago Zoo.
+It is revealed that Jacob and Marlena married and had five children, spending the first seven years with Ringling before Jacob got a job as a vet for the Brookfield Zoo.
 Marlena is revealed to have died a few years before Jacob was put into the nursing home.
 After finding out no one is coming for him, Jacob makes his way to the circus next to the nursing home on his own.
 He meets the manager, Charlie, and, after the performance, Jacob begs to be allowed to stay with the circus, selling tickets.
 Charlie agrees, and Jacob believes that he has finally come home.